Myths of Japanese profits and market share

 - Myth: A foreign company must persist doing business in Japan for five years before it can make a profit.

 Fact: Again, foreign company executives who hear this myth, probably hear it from their under-performing Japanese subsidiary President or sales manager.
 Sounds like a nice relaxing first five years for one of them!
-As noted above, excepting companies that must make very large upfront capital investments, it does not take five years to make a first profit in Japan.
+As noted above, excepting companies that must make very large upfront capital investments, it does not take five years to make the first profit in Japan.

 - Myth: A foreign company must spend at least $??millions each year in Japan for the first five years before it can make a profit.

 Fact: This is a variation on the previous myth, again often heard from an under-performing Japanese subsidiary President or sales manager.
-Not only do they want a five-year vacation, they want a king’s salary while they take it!
+Not only do they want a five-year vacation, but they also want a king’s salary while they take it!
 Again, excepting companies that must make very large upfront capital investments, no company needs to spend $??millions to make its first profit in Japan.

 - Myth: No matter how good a company’s product or service, no foreign company can exceed ??% market share in its sector in Japan.